Nom-nom-hub/mob-life/frontend/README.md

 ## 🎮 About

-This is the React frontend for Mob-Life, a real-time multiplayer game where players form gangs, control turf, and engage in strategic crime operations.
-The frontend handles:
+This is the React frontend for Mob-Life, a browser-based text MMORPG in the mafia/crime genre.
+The frontend provides:

-- Game lobby and room management
+- Character creation and management interface
-- Real-time game state display
+- Text-based game world navigation and interaction
+- Stats and inventory management displays
+- Social features (chat, alliances, rivalries)
+- Market and economy interfaces
-- Player interactions and chat
+- Gang management and recruitment tools
-- Responsive UI for desktop and mobile
+- Browser-based responsive design for desktop and mobile
-- WebSocket connection to backend game server
+- WebSocket connection to backend for real-time chat and notifications

 ## 🚀 Getting Started